redBorder/redborder-intrusion/README.md

-# redborder-ips Main package
+# redborder-intrusion Main package

-Main package to install redborder ips in Rocky Linux 9
+Main package to install redborder intrusion in Rocky Linux 9 ( like redborder-ips but with snort3 and without barnyard2 )

 #### Platforms